Xieons-Gaming-Corner/PKHeX-ALL-IN-ONE/README.md

 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

-# This is an ALL-IN-ONE version of PKHeX which includes ALM (Santacrab2's) and Manu's TeraFinder Plugins
+# This is an Xieon's Gaming Corner Fork of an ALL-IN-ONE version of PKHeX.
+This includes ALM(Auto Legality Mod) by (Santacrab2's) and Manu's TeraFinder Plugins.

+## Forked Archival Version -
+This version of PkHex is based off

 ## Includes the following Plugins
-* PasteImporter
+* PasteImporter.
 * ExportBoxToShowdown
 * LegalizeBoxes
 * LiveHeX